-Anyone can apply for the Certificate Programs provided at Grace for credit; a bachelor's degree is not required.
+Anyone with a high school diploma, GED, or equivalent can apply for the Certificate Programs offered at Grace for credit; a bachelor's degree is not required.
 Applicants must complete the credit student application for admission before his/her acceptance is considered.
 Please Note: Those who wish to use the course credits earned in a Certificate Program to count toward a Master's Degree in the future must meet the admissions requirements for Masters Degree Programs (Refer to the 'Change of Program' section located in this Catalog for details.)